-Once you are aware of the theme and the installed plugins, you can create similar site even with similar functionalities.
-Again, it also scans the HTML page source of the webpage and shows name and URL of the plugins and theme.
+Once you are aware of the theme and the installed plugins, you can create a similar site even with similar functionalities.
+Again, it also scans the HTML page source of the webpage and shows the name and URL of the plugins and theme.

-Update – I tried with one of my domain and found that Scan WP detection tool is not working.
+Update – I tried with one of my domain and found that the Scan WP detection tool is not working.
 Hope the developer will fix the issue soon.

 - Installed and Active WordPress Theme name

 - Direct Link to Theme’s Page

 - Direct Links of Active Plugins